 Aussies love a good renovation, and many of us are constantly thinking of ways to freshen up our homes.
 But if you’re living in strata (as so many of us do), it’s vital you consider whether you’ll need strata approval before swinging that sledgehammer.
 Generally speaking, anything within the airspace of your unit is yours to improve upon, but there can be important restrictions and considerations to take into account.
 If you renovate without the appropriate approval, you could risk financial penalties – or you could be asked to undo all that hard work.

 In 2016, NSW Strata Management Act renovation rules were updated to allow a range of cosmetic changes without requiring prior approval.

 The first place to look is to your strata by-laws for any specific rules regarding noise, flooring, renovations and other aspects that might relate to your home improvement plans.
-Here’s a quick rundown of whether you’re likely to require prior approval – however, it’s essential to check with your strata title to be sure!
+Here’s a quick rundown of whether you’re likely to require prior approval – however, it’s essential to check with your strata manager to be sure!

 |Changing taps, faucets or shower heads||In NSW these changes can generally be carried out without the need for approval, unless the taps or fixtures are located within the walls or common property.|

 |Updating your kitchen cabinetry||Kitchen renovations fall under the minor renovations section, you should seek more information from your strata manager prior to carrying out the renovations.|

 |Changing doors||Internal doors can typically be changed without approval, however front and external doors will typically require approval first.|

 |Replacing curtains or blinds||Feel free!
 Window coverings can be updated at your discretion as the lot owner, as long as these changes don’t affect the structure or look of the building itself, keeping the colours in accordance with your owners corporation is the best option.|